 The County provides approximately 275 acre-feet/year of water to the State Penitentiary, thus reducing the depletions to the shallow Ancha/Tesuque Formation aquifer in the area.

-The County owns surface water rights associated with the Guicu acequia.
+The County owns surface water rights associated with the Guicu acequia, which should be transferred to the LCMDWA to offset the County’s use of the LCMDWA water to serve the Community Center and the La Cienega Fire Department or otherwise retired from use.

 The County adopted via Resolution No. 2012-58, a policy that allows small, public or private water systems to seek water-related technical assistance or water supply service from the County Utilities.
 The community water systems within the planning area may avail themselves of the services.
 Qualified systems may or may not be connected to the BDD Rio Grande surface water supply; if not connected to the BDD water supply, water systems run by the County may continue to be supplied using local ground water sources.